 Soul Eater

 Soul Eater hooks you by being interesting visually and then just starts breaking your heart.
 It, again, starts off canon, and then eventually decides to just do its own thing.
 The deviations start off innocent enough, but before you know it, they have big implications on the plot.
-The big cherry on top of the shit cake is the ending that really completely disregards the entire theme of the series where, instead of relying on your weapon, you just use some sort of fist of friendship to finish the fight.
+The big cherry on top of the foul cake is the ending that really completely disregards the entire theme of the series where, instead of relying on your weapon, you just use some sort of fist of friendship to finish the fight.
 There is a much more cohesive story being told in the manga.

 Trigun